 Shira Epstein, Jewish Education

-Students in the program ordinarily focus on one historical period or discipline while choosing courses from among the many areas of study taught at The Jewish Theological Seminary.
-They will also take complementary courses in women's studies, feminist studies, or queer studies at neighboring institutions.
+Students in our BA and MA programs ordinarily focus on one historical period or discipline while choosing courses from among the many areas of study taught at JTS.
+They will ordinarily also take complementary courses in women's, feminist, or queer studies at neighboring institutions.

 BA Degree Requirements for the Major in Jewish Gender and Women's Studies